nightblade9/topical/README.md

 - `{stats}`: Site stats (number of items catalogued and number of tags).
 - `{tags:n}`: Shows the most popular `n` tags, descending (most-popular first).
+- `{lastUpdated}`: Shows the date Tropical generated the site.
+- `{itemsOnHomePage}`: Specifies how many items to show on the home page.
+Also causes `all.html` to generate with a list of all items.

 ## CSS